Best Affordable Amplifier for Turntables

 Yamaha A-S301BL (Runner-up)

-To stay true to their audiophile heritage, Yamaha also have a line of natural sounding traditional Hi-Fi amplifiers.
+To stay true to their audiophile heritage, Yamaha has a line of natural sounding traditional Hi-Fi amplifiers too.

 The Yamaha A-S301BL is the entry-level model from the line and another great option for an affordable amplifier for vinyl.